ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   ```
   {: codeblock}

-2. Make sure that the Trigger and Action exist.
+2. Make sure that the Trigger and Action exist:
   ```
   bx wsk trigger update locationUpdate
   ```